 Rest-Pause Sets:

 Rest-pause sets involve performing a set of an exercise to failure or near failure, then resting for a short period (usually 10-20 seconds) before continuing with the same weight for additional reps.
 This brief rest allows your muscles to partially recover, enabling you to perform more reps and increase the overall training volume.
-Rest-pause sets can be especially useful for exercises where you find it challenging to increase the weight, such as isolation movements.
+Rest-pause sets can be especially useful for exercises where you find it challenging to increase the weight, such as isolation and accessory movements.

 Forced Reps: